stevetodman/chd/docs/POLICY.md

 - **Read:** Users can read their own responses; administrators can audit all history.【F:chd-qbank/schema.sql†L465-L466】
 - **Update/Delete:** Users can change or remove only their own responses, preventing tampering with peers’ data.【F:chd-qbank/schema.sql†L467-L470】

+### `answer_events`
+- **Write:** This audit log is populated exclusively by the `log_answer_event` trigger, which runs as a security definer whenever a response is created or updated, preventing clients from fabricating history.【F:chd-qbank/schema.sql†L217-L239】
+- **Read:** Administrators rely on analytics helper functions, such as `analytics_heatmap_admin()`, to fetch aggregated insights from the event stream without exposing raw rows to students.【F:chd-qbank/schema.sql†L386-L398】【F:chd-qbank/schema.sql†L984-L1059】
+- **Effect:** Centralizing writes and reads through privileged helpers keeps the event ledger tamper-resistant while maintaining a single source of truth for analytics refreshes.

 ### Analytics tables (`item_stats`, `distractor_stats`, `assessment_reliability`)
 - **Read:** World-readable to simplify in-app analytics for authenticated users.【F:chd-qbank/schema.sql†L472-L483】
 - **Write:** Restricted to administrators to prevent arbitrary stat manipulation.【F:chd-qbank/schema.sql†L474-L483】